-The Crown project covers approximately 18,300 hectares, located directly to the south of the world-class KSM gold-copper deposits and the new Valley of the Kings gold mine.
 The project area covers the southerly extension of the favourable geology that hosts the deposits to the north.
 Running southerly, down the middle of the Crown property, is the “Kyba Red-Line”, which is a recognized geologic feature to which many of the major deposits in the region are spatially related.
-There are a number of known mineral occurrences at the Crown project, some that have had minor production from high grade Au-Ag veins, but to date there has been little modern exploration or drilling done to test the extent of these zones.
+There are a number of known mineral occurrences at the Crown project, comprised of high grade Au-Ag veins and massive sulphide boulders, but to date there has been little modern exploration or drilling done to test the extent of these zones.

 The Tribe showing, located 1 km north of Orion, is within a sequence of chert, andesite agglomerate and tuff intruded by small syenite stocks.
 Areas of strong sericitic alteration contain quartz-carbonate veins and stockworks that locally carry pyrite, pyrrhotite, arsenopyrite, sphalerite, and galena.
 The best gold assay was from samples of a 13 by 30 metre stockwork zone, reported as 12.5 g/t Au and 3.1 g/t Ag over 0.4 m.